How to Open a Bank Account in the UK: The Easy Way 2026

 Revolut

-Revolut accounts have multi-currency functionality for 30 fiat currencies including GBP, a linked debit card for spending and withdrawals, and extra perks like budgeting and saving tools.
+Revolut accounts have multi-currency functionality for over 30 currencies including GBP, a linked debit card for spending and withdrawals, and extra perks like budgeting and saving tools.
 Revolut customers can provide a proof of address from Australia, the UK or any of the other regions they operate in – making this a provider to look at if you want to set up your account before you head off to Britain.

 Go to Revolut